Monuments of Sutjeska

 Photo 3: Nurije Pozderac

-Commemoration events and services are still held at this memorial annually, and efforts are made to maintain and preserve the complex.
+Commemoration events and services are still held at this memorial annually and efforts are made to maintain and preserve the complex.
 This site is located on the edge of nature preserve of the Perućica primeval forest and coordinates for the parking area for this site are N43°19'17.6", E18°42'21.2".
-The monument is east down the road less than 100m on the left.
+The monument is situated eastwards down the road less than 100m on the left.
 To reach this site, drive Sutjeska Park's Eastern Access Road for roughly 10km from the valley floor.
 Be aware that this is a gravel/dirt road and can be rough in some areas and in some conditions.
 This parking area is also access for the trailhead to the amazing Skakavac Waterfall and other wilderness attractions.

 Photo 4: Hospital monument at Dragoš Sedlo

 Finally, also located at Dragoš Sedlo is one last abstract monument created by Miodrag Živković (Photo 4).
-About 4m tall and located among the trees on the northern edge of the meadow, this concrete work is meant to mark the location of a Partisan hospital which existed at this site during WWII.
+About 4m tall and located among the trees on the northern edge of the meadow, this concrete work is meant to mark the location of a Partisan hospital that existed at this site during WWII.
 It seems to have been built during the same era as the other Živković monuments in this collection.
-However, additional information about it or about the Partisan hospital which is commemorates has been difficult to track down thus far.
+However, additional information about it or about the Partisan hospital which it commemorates has been difficult to track down thus far.
 The work is weather-stained and appears seldom visited.
 Its exact coordinates are N43°19'19.1", E18°42'30.3".

 Monument at Borovno Meadow - Slideshow